saml-dev/MMM-Traffic/README.md

 See [here](https://support.google.com/maps/answer/18539)
 for instructions on how to use Google Maps webpage/app to get coordinates for your origin/destination.

+_Note: Google maps coordinates are `latitude,longitude`, but Mapbox uses `longitude,latitude` so be sure to reverse what you copy from Google._

 | Option              | Description                                  | Type   | Example                   |
 | ------------------- | -------------------------------------------- | ------ | ------------------------- |